kieling/rpi3_IoT_router/README.md

 Todo:
 - add IPv6 connected modules to the front-end
-- test last created scripts
 - test functionality with gateway and router on
 - Installation Guide
+- analyse security issues when pairing (not COAP)

 Workaround:
-- start IPv6
+- Start IPv6 router
-- connect to all IPv6 modules (or something different?)
+- connect to all IPv6 modules and start daemon to control them
 - start gateway and navible

-Status:
+Problems:
 If IPv6 started and then Navible:
 - It works, and Navible dosnt see the IPv6 modules